 Ale that ’s bright, and wine that ’s mellow!

 Pleasant wit, and harmless fun,

 Mirth at all times all together,

 Read by Cori Samuel.

 This article was posted on Wednesday, January 13th, 2016 at 6:54 pm and is filed under Countries & Cultures, England, English, Languages, Mama Lisa, MP3's, MP3's of Poems, Poems, Poetry, Poetry about the Seasons, Recordings, Recordings of Poems, winter.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply